 Unfortunately, there is little empirical evidence that supports the use of coconut oil in dogs.
 An additional concern for owners considering coconut oil is that it some cases it can cause digestive upset, raise cholesterol levels and inflame the pancreas of some dogs.

 If you do decide to try feeding your dog a bit of coconut oil, it’s recommended that you start with 1/4 teaspoon per day with small dogs, and 1 teaspoon to a tablespoon a day for larger dogs.
 Remember that coconut oil is high in fat content, so be stingy when feeding to overweight dogs.
-If your dog experiences diarrhea, you’ve probably given him too much!

 If you are interested in administering coconut oil to your dog, discuss the issue with your vet first.